 How to Make Cannabis Chocolate

-Making cannabis-infused chocolate has been a hot topic for the members of my Well With Cannabis Community.
+Making cannabis-infused chocolate has been a hot topic for the members of my Edibles with Emily community.

 After getting asked so many questions about the process, I knew it was time to put together this easy step-by-step guide to making quick and easy cannabis-infused chocolates.